NoahAronov/website-assets/noah-blog/content/academics.md

 ---

-*Degrees and diplomas from schools and universities, education and training from academic and defense institutions, and continuing education from providers like Coursera.
+*Degrees and diplomas from schools and universities, education and training from academic and defense institutions, professional training, and continuing education.
 Listed from most recent to oldest.*

 ---